filipesilva/fdb/README.md

 ## More Demos

-Below is some cool stuff that you can do with FileDB.
+Below is cool stuff that you can do with FileDB.
 If you want to follow these demos, add their dir as a mount.

 - [~/demos/clojuredocs](./demos/clojuredocs/README.md): query and scrape [clojuredocs](https://clojuredocs.org) results whenever you write to a file